8 Benefits for Marketers Working with Multi-Store eCommerce

 A 2014 survey by Common Sense Advisory showed that 75 percent of people in countries where English isn’t widely spoken would rather shop in their native language.
 Sixty percent of those surveyed rarely shopped at sites that only present content in English.
 Multi-store eCommerce platforms provide the solution to this problem by allowing stores to be created for audiences in specific countries.
 Translations are applied across stores using the inheritance model, and each store can be set to display price, shipping and tax information in the local currency.

 Google limits the number of links that display from a given domain in search results, but multi-store eCommerce lets businesses work around this by creating separate stores with dedicated keyword sets.
 This boosts the visibility of individual brands by allowing multiple links from a variety of stores to appear for any given keyword.
+Make sure your eCommerce platform provides all the SEO meta data for each individual product in the catalog, natively provides category landing pages, and can build your product and category sitemap XML files, like Clarity eCommerce does.

 Products may be separated into categories within a multi-store platform and given their own sets of keywords to target consumers in precise locations both locally and globally.
 Localization of keywords also improves site rankings in mobile search results so that marketers can leverage the growing segment of mobile shoppers around the world.